-The Immigration Law and Policy Clinic is offered as a year-long clinic in AY2021-22, though students may opt to enroll for only the Fall 2021 semester.
-Students will enroll for 9 credits in the fall semester.
-Four are in-class credits; five are out-of-class credits.
+The Immigration Law and Policy Clinic is offered as a year-long clinic in AY2023-24.
+Students will enroll for 9 credits.
+Four are in-class credits; five are out-of- class credits.
 This number of credits ensures students will develop a solid grounding in immigration practice.
-In the Spring 2022 semester, credits are variable.
-Students may enroll for 4 to 9 credits in the spring semester.
-Two are in-class credits and the remainder are out-of-class credits.